Last Updated on 14/09/2023 by secretmoona

-Further on the in the streets of Ecusson, we came across some painted bollards, all with a different design.
+Further on the in the streets of Ecusson, I came across some painted bollards, all with a different design.
 I’m not sure who the artist is, but I love the variety of styles.
-These painted bollards show off the creativity of the artists and hat the city of Montpellier embrace street art so much that they are incorporating them with their urban equipment.
+These painted bollards show off the creativity of the artists and that the city of Montpellier embrace street art so much that they are incorporating them with their urban equipment.

-After wandering through the charming old town centre, we headed over to the place that all the urban artists call home.
+After wandering through the charming old town centre, I headed over to the place that all the urban artists call home.

 Discovering the quay of Verdanson

 When you venture into the old town centre, you then find all the iconic buildings and attractions.
 However, going a little off the beaten tracks will take you to the quays of Verdansonn.
 Street art is spread all around the city, but this place is where you will find all the colourful graffiti.

-Since we were told that Quay of Verdanson was located behind “Corum”, we set off from there.
-After walking for a while, we couldn’t find the entrance.
+Since I was told that Quay of Verdanson was located behind “Corum”, I set off from there.
+After walking for a while, I couldn’t find the entrance.
 I wondered how people were able to access the site but thought since it was managed by the Tourist Centre you could only access via them.
 It was only the following day that we realised that the entrance to the graffiti canal was by “Carrefour Rimbaud” near the tram stop “Les Aubes”.
 Quay of Verdanson is a small stream that crosses the city.
 Its unused part is the favourite spot of graffiti artists.
 I don’t know the full details, but I believe the city gave the artists free reign to express their creativity there.

 Join a tour or go solo